kellerberrin/OSM-QSAR/README.md

 with many scientific software tools  and packages.
 It also has powerful package management features.
 The use of "virtual" environments (see below) which largely avoid package version problems that commonly occur between collaborating researchers on different computers.
-It also and the excellent "conda" package management tool which greatly simplifies the installation of large and complex packages such as TENSORFLOW.
+It also has the excellent "conda" package management tool which greatly simplifies the installation of large and complex packages such as TENSORFLOW.

 Hardware requirements: